ClairDeCoder/dynamic53/README.md

 # dynamic53
-A self-hosted DDNS solution for Route 53 hosted domains
+A self-hosted DDNS solution for Route 53 hosted domains, for use on Ubuntu/Debian servers and desktops

 ## Features